-After a freelance period working with most of the London orchestras and ensembles – which included a varied musical diet of concerts, recordings and touring - Nigel was appointed Section Principal Percussion of the Royal Opera House Orchestra, Covent Garden in 1993, where he very much enjoyed meeting the many percussive challenges he encountered in the world of first-class opera and ballet.
+After a freelance period working with most of the London orchestras and ensembles – which included a very varied musical diet of concerts, recordings and touring - Nigel was appointed Section Principal Percussion of the Royal Opera House Orchestra, Covent Garden in 1993, where he very much enjoyed meeting the many percussive challenges encountered in the world of first-class opera and ballet.

 In addition to his main orchestral duties at Covent Garden, Nigel was involved in projects for the ROH Education Department, the Linbury Theatre and ROH2 productions such as William Tuckett's The Soldier’s Tale.
 He was also active in organising ROH staff and artist charity events such as the Curtain Call for Aid gala performance in 2005, which raised over £200,000 for Save the Children’s Tsunami Fund.

 Outside music his interests include technology, history, and film production.
 His short video In Rehearsal (about the orchestral preparation for the opera Sophie's Choice) was voted Best Documentary 2003 by the UK Institute of Videography, and in 2008 he completed a film about the multitude of anvils in Wagner's Das Rheingold.

 As a speaker, he has given many lectures, presentations and masterclasses at the Royal Opera House, the Royal Academy of Music and Guildhall School of Music in London, the Conservatorium of Music in Sydney, the Victoria College of the Arts in Melbourne, the international percussion convention (PASIC) in Texas and many arts societies and interest groups.
 He has also frequently taken part in BBC radio and television broadcasts and has written several articles for professional journals and ROH publications.